Skip to main content

 Dr Toni Meath GAICD FACEL is principal of Melbourne Girls Grammar.
 She is an accomplished leader with deep knowledge of the Victorian education sector.
 Dr Meath’s work in education innovation has been published nationally and internationally.
 Previously Dr Meath was principal of the Mac.Robertson Girls’ High School and the founding assistant principal of Nossal High School, Victoria’s first co-educational select entry high school.

-Until her appointment as the inaugural chair of the Academy board, Dr Meath was a member of the Victorian Curriculum and Assessment Authority board.
+Until her appointment as the inaugural chair of the Academy board, Toni was a member of the Victorian Curriculum and Assessment Authority board.

 Martin Keogh